 DictionarySkeletal muscle - Anatomy 1

-The skeletal muscles together with the heart muscle are composed of striated muscle tissue that form parallel muscle fibers.
-Striated muscle tissue consists of myocytes arranged in long and thin multinucleated fibers that are crossed with a regular pattern of fine red and white lines, giving the muscle its distinctive appearance and its name.
-There are two types (fast or slow) of muscle fibers depending on the type of myosin present.
+The skeletal muscles and the heart muscle are composed of striated muscle tissue that form parallel muscle fibers.
+There are two types of muscle fibers (fast or slow) depending on the type of myosin present.
 These fiber types can not be distinguished in an ordinary HE staining.

 Development and normal activity of skeletal muscle are dependent and closely integrated with the nervous system.
 Skeletal muscles are attached to bone and contract voluntarily (via nerve stimulation) as opposed to the other common types of muscle, i.e. cardiac muscle and smooth muscle.